Vinny Smith: Career

 After graduation in 1986, he worked as a software developer and in sales leadership for Oracle Corp.
 In 1992, Smith and an associate from Oracle co-founded Patrol software, which was acquired two years later by BMC Software, Inc. for $34 million.

 Smith helped Jeff Horing and Jerry Murdock launch Insight Partners in 1995, and led the firms' investment into Quest Software.
 He joined Quest as its CEO in 1998 and took the company public the following year.
 Quest was acquired by Dell in 2012.
 At the time, Quest had over 4,000 global employees and approximately $1 billion in annual revenue.

 Smith founded Toba Capital in 2013.
 Toba Capital is an investment firm with over $3.5 billion in assets under management, principally funded by Smith's family office.
 The firm is thematically focused on technology and sustainability, and is active in venture, growth equity, public equities, and real estate.
-Toba has made over 200 direct venture investments, and has staked over 50 external funds.
+Toba has made over 200 investments, and has staked over 50 external funds.

 In 2021 Smith created a company to expand the inland surf market.
-Its first project, the Palm Springs Surf Club, is set to open in 2023.
+Its first project, the Palm Springs Surf Club, opened in El Segundo in 2024.